Kim Min-ha

 Kim Min-ha (born September 1, 1995) is a South Korean actress.
-She gained international recognition for her role as the young adult Sunja in Apple TV+ series Pachinko in 2022.
+She debuted in 2016 through the web drama "Two Women's Season 2" and gained international recognition for her role as the young adult Sunja in Apple TV+ series Pachinko in 2022.

+Career

+Kim Min-ha studied theatrical and film studies at Hanyang University.
+She made her debut in 2016, in the web drama 'Two Women Season Two' ,followed by "School 2017", "Gun Law Men and Women", and "It's Okay to be Insignificant".